Zigi Shipper

 Zigi Shipper BEM (born Zygmunt Shipper; 18 January 1930 – 18 January 2023) was a Polish survivor of the Holocaust and public speaker.
-Born and raised in Łódź, Poland, he and his family were persecuted by the Nazis and, like the other Jews in the city, were forced to live in the Łódź ghetto.

-In 1944, at the age of 14, he was transported on a cattle truck to Auschwitz-Birkenau extermination camp, but survived.
-He was later transferred to Stutthof concentration camp to work in a railway yard.
-In March 1945, he survived a death march to Neustadt in Holstein and was eventually liberated by the British Army on 3 May 1945.
+Born and raised in Łódź, Poland, he survived the Łódź Ghetto, the Auschwitz-Birkenau extermination camp, the Stutthof concentration camp, and a death march to Neustadt in Holstein, and was eventually liberated by the British Army on 3 May 1945.

 In 1947, he moved to England and became a public speaker and educator with the Holocaust Educational Trust (HET), often speaking in schools about his experiences.
 In 2016, he was awarded a British Empire Medal for 20 years of work educating people about the Holocaust.

 Biography

 Early life

-"Zigi" Zygmunt Shipper was born on 18 January 1930 in Łódź, Poland into a Jewish family.
+Zygmunt Shipper was born on 18 January 1930 in Łódź, Poland into a Jewish family.
 When he was five years old, his parents divorced.
 As they were an Orthodox family, divorce was disapproved of, so he was told that his mother had died.
 Shipper had a happy childhood and was raised by his father and grandparents.
 In Łódź, he attended a Jewish school.